 How to Implement Video-Based Learning

-Here are a couple of tips for the successful implementation of video-based learning for your employee training:
+Here are a couple of tips for the successful implementation of video learning for your employee training:

 Identify Learning Objectives

 As with any corporate endeavor, the first stage should be planning.
 Before the learning process begins, it's crucial to decide what learning objectives you want to achieve with your video-based learning content.
 Map out the knowledge gaps that your staff has, focus on the most desirable skills for each specific position, and set concrete goals to measure learning success.